maritime-web/ArcticWeb-Docker/README.md

   	$ docker-compose down

-The second way of starting is using the script deploy.sh which also makes a [WatchTower](https://github.com/CenturyLinkLabs/watchtower#watchtower) container which makes sure that you are always running the latest version of BalticWeb.
+The second way of starting is using the script deploy.sh which also makes a [WatchTower](https://github.com/CenturyLinkLabs/watchtower#watchtower) container which makes sure that you are always running the latest version of ArcticWeb.
 On the first startup using this method do

   	$ chmod +x deploy.sh